MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/mfa-connect-to-exchange-online-powershell.md

   - Windows Server 2008 R2 SP1<sup>*</sup>

-  <sup>\*</sup> This version of windows has reached end of support, and is now only supported when running in Azure virtual machines.
+  <sup>\*</sup> This version of Windows has reached end of support, and is now only supported when running in Azure virtual machines.
 To use this version of Windows, you need to install the Microsoft .NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Install the .NET Framework](https://docs.microsoft.com/dotnet/framework/install/on-windows-7), [Windows Management Framework 3.0](https://www.microsoft.com/download/details.aspx?id=34595), [Windows Management Framework 4.0](https://www.microsoft.com/download/details.aspx?id=40855), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

 - WinRM needs to allow Basic authentication (it's enabled by default).
 We don't send the username and password combination, but the Basic authentication header is required to transport the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.